Loft Conversion Ensuite Ideas For Any Space

 Add ventilation

 Open plan bedrooms and bathrooms still need to adhere to building regulations, which means you should install sufficient ventilation as part of your design.
 In this instance, you may want to choose a silent or low-noise extractor fan that won’t disturb you.
 You may also want to invest in an extractor fan with a built-in humidity sensor, which will automatically switch on when it detects humidity in the air, protecting your bedroom from damp.
+Additionally, consider incorporating features like a venetian grey blinds for added style and functionality.

 What plumbing do I need in a loft bathroom?